yoriiis/step-manager/README.md

 Online demo is available on [yoriiis.github.io/step-manager](https://yoriiis.github.io/step-manager)

-The project includes also the example of the `StepManager` implementation in the directory `./example/`.
+The project also includes an example of an implementation of `StepManager` in the directory `./example/`.

 ## How it works